oamr-abdelaziz/addtocartendpoint/README.md

-# //The main purpose of this reposatory is the addtocart end point which searches in products for the product, add it to cart or increase its quantity in the cart. //You can try the endpoint within the nodejs project which gives you three endpoints:- //1)fetch products //2)fetch cart items //3)add to cart
+# The main purpose of this reposatory is the addtocart end point which searches in products for the product, add it to cart or increase its quantity in the cart.
+You can try the endpoint within the nodejs project which gives you three endpoints:- 1)fetch products 2)fetch cart items 3)add to cart

 //Here is the addtocart endpoint alone also:-